Hirofumi Uzawa: Biography

-Uzawa was a senior fellow at the social, commonness, and capital research center of Doshisha University.
+Uzawa was a senior fellow at the Research Center of Social Common Capital at Doshisha University.
 He held the position of the president of the Econometric Society from 1976 to 1977.
 He also held the position of Counsel for the Development Bank of Japan's Research Institute of Capital Formation (RICF) from 1968 until his passing.

 Contributions

 Uzawa initiated the field of mathematical economics in postwar days and formulated the growth theory of neoclassical economics.
 This is reflected in the Uzawa–Lucas model, the Uzawa iteration, the Uzawa condition, and Uzawa's Theorem, among others.

 In his 1962 paper, Uzawa proved that the two of Walrasian equilibrium and Brouwer's fixed-point theorem are equivalent.

+His 1965 model in which technical change is a result of macroeconomic investment was an early approach to endogenous growth theory.
+In these models, investments in R&D or education are chosen and have the effect of raising future economic growth rates.